rickwest/rickwest.co.uk/source/about.md

 section: content
 ---

+I am Rick West.
+Hi 👋.

-I am a web developer, from Sheffield, working at [Tonic Works](https://tonic.works) and also currently studying Software Engineering at Sheffield Hallam University, as part of a Degree Apprenticeship.
+I am a web developer, currently working at a local ecommerce company, and also currently studying Software Engineering at Sheffield Hallam University, as part of a Degree Apprenticeship.

 I work primarily with PHP and the Symfony framework, as well as Javascript along with React and Redux.